szogabaha/HanziHero_uip_2_project/django-hanzihero/README.md

 Quick start
 -----------
-(for all the followingg commands the "-d" flag detaches the terminal from the execution)
+(for all the following commands the "-d" flag detaches the terminal from the execution)
 - "docker-compose build" - build containers (pull db and build app by local Dockerfile)
 - "docker-compose run app sh -c "python manage.py makemigrations" - create sql scripts for db
 - "docker-compose run app sh -c "python manage.py migrate" - migrate changes from generated scripts to db